AutoWhatAI-TechNoLogic/r3c0rd-workflow/README.md

 ## Overview

-- **Recorder**: A WXT + React sidepanel captures rrweb events, converts them into semantic workflow steps, and streams updates through a background script.
+- **Recorder**: A WXT + React sidepanel captures rrweb events, converts them into semantic workflow steps, and streams updates through a background script, taken from the open source project [workflow-use](https://github.com/browser-use/workflow-use)
 - **Enhancer + Store**: A Flask backend calls OpenAI to name, describe, and analyze workflows, then persists them in MongoDB and (optionally) Pinecone.
 - **Search**: Hybrid ranking combines MongoDB `$text` scores with Pinecone vector similarity, exposed through REST or a dark-theme search UI (`backend/searchfront.html`).
 - **Runner**: A Playwright executor in Python can replay workflows directly from MongoDB, heal failing steps with LLM prompts, and request run-time secrets like passwords.